NicholasJonesCode/blogz/README.md

 * Python for functionality
 * Jinja 2 for HTML templating
 * Flask web framework
-* MySQL and FlaskSQL for data management
+* MySQL and FlaskSQLAlchemy for data management